 Distinguished Business Award winners

 Three illustrious alumni were honored on Oct.
 8 with the Distinguished Business Alumni award.
 Peter Leidel graduated in 1978 with a bachelor's with honors from UW-Madison and then went on to pursue a master's from the Wharton School of Business at the University of Pennsylvania.
 He is currently a founder and partner at Yorktown Partners LLC., an investment firm managing private equity partnerships.
 He also serves on the board for the Wisconsin eastern Alumni Scholarship Fund, the Wisconsin School of Business Dean's Advisory Board, and the University of Wisconsin Foundation Board of Directors.

 Stephen Petersen earned both his bachelor's and master's degrees from the Wisconsin School of Business.
 His is currently the senior vice president and portfolio manager of the VIP Equity-Income Portfolio and the Fidelity Puritan Fund, as well as others, at Fidelity Investments.
-He serves as a member of the Dean's Advisory Board and supports the Hawk Center for Applied Security Analysis.
+He serves as a member of the Dean's Advisory Board and supports the Hawk Center for Investment Analysis.